dspeyer/dspeyer.github.io/unsongrpg.md

 # Names

-## List of Names and Syllable Count

-(Taken straight from Scott's post on the subject)

-The Abjuring Name (25): Can cancel some effects of Names of less than 25 syllables.

-The Amnestic Name (30): Target forgets one second of their life

-The Ascending Name (19): Speaker can float up or down in the air, ignoring gravity

-The Avalanche Name (11): A convulsive sort of explosion that can demolish weak structures

-The Bulletproof Name (33): Stops one projectile.

-The Cavernous Name (27): Causes a large cave to form

-The Charismatic Name (15): The person who hears you speak it likes you more

-The Chromatic Name (10): Changes the color of an object

-The Coagulant Name (18): Stops bleeding

-The Confounding Name (24): Confuses whatever memory or thought is on somebody's mind at the moment.

-The Enlivening Name (23): Awakens unconscious or comatose people.

-The Extinguishing Name (18): Puts out fire

-The Fertile Name (17): Doubles the yield of crops.

-The Fluvial Name (14): A spring of fresh water bursts forth from the ground, lasting from a week to a few months.

-The Fulminant Name (21): Produces a small bolt of lightning, enough to stun a person

-The Heartwarming Name (14): Gives one an inner warmth that lets one resist cold climates

-The Kindling Name (14): Starts a fire

-The Kinetic Name (15): Exerts a strong force (like being pushed really hard) against an object

-The Liberating Name (15): Unties knots, breaks chains, picks locks, bends bars

-The Luminous Name (9): Produces a bright white light

-The Magnifying Name (10): Allows you to see further and more clearly, like binoculars

-The Mortal Name (3): Kills the speaker

-The Motive Name (28): Makes an object move; can be used to power cars

-The Nuptial Name (28): Initiates the Sacred Kabbalistic Marriage

-The Poetic Name (16): A supernatural ability to remember poetry and music

-The Precious Name (25): A form of dowsing; increases your ability to find minerals you are looking for

-The Protective Name (14): Makes the speaker immune to radioactivity

-The Purifying Name (16): Sterilizes an area of bad bacteria; a powerful antibiotic

-The Quickening Name (25): Speeds the pace of gestation of an embryo

-The Reconditioning Name (19): Fixes certain types of broken machinery

-The Respiratory Name (20): Allows the speaker to breathe in an otherwise unbreathable environment for some time

-The Revelatory Name: (25): Reveals hidden dangers in certain situations, like a minefield

-The Sanctifying Name (13): Makes the air in a building cool, pleasant, and healthy to breathe; increases well-being

-The Sandshaper Name (32): Allows one to create monsters and structures from sand

-The Sentinel Name (27): Gives superhuman hearing of certain Names spoken nearby

-The Shield Name (20): Some protection against swords and other such weapons

-The Sobering Name (9): Removes drunkenness and hangovers

-The Static Name (14): Stops growth, especially cancer

-The Steelforging Name (19): Transforms ore to iron, iron to steel, and makes steel stronger

-The Taming Name (24): Causes animals to be friendly to you

-The Tempestuous Name (20): Produces a whirlwind

-The Tenebrous Name (20): Everywhere within the speaker's field of vision goes dark

-The Thunderclap Name (8): Very loud noise

-The Thunderous Name (10): Makes your voice louder

-The Vanishing Name (16): Teleports the speaker to a semirandom location

-The Unyielding Name (22): A barrier that demons cannot easily pass

-The Volatile Name (12): "Disturbs" things by making them shake and become slightly warmer; pushes them to a lower-entropy state

-The Wakening Name (10): Gives the speaker some energy

-The Wrathful Name (36): Nuke-level explosion.
-Destroys a city.

-The Xenoglossal name (25): Allows one to speak certain foreign languages

-## Speaking Names

 You can speak any name which you know.
 Ordinary people can speak 10 syllables a round (speaking slowly and carefully) but with a sufficient Naming check, you can speak at twice that speed.
 Speaking in a klipah requires and additional Naming check (dc 15 for a simple one, higher for more complicated) unless you've specifically practiced that particular klipah.

 If the name allows choices (e.g. the Kinetic name), controlling it with precision also requires a Naming check.